anwarmohammedbasha/weather-forecast/README.md

 A weather forecast is a prediction of how the weather will be the following day or the following several days.
 Based on input information such as city, date, and temperature, [this](https://share.streamlit.io/anwarmohammedbasha/weather-forecast/main/app.py) application can forecast the weather for cities in Tamil Nadu for the next seven days.

-We gathered the weather data for Tamil Nadu with the help of [**WeatherAPI.com**](https://www.weatherapi.com/), a free weather API provider, and [**WayScript**](https://wayscript.com/), a scripting platform.
-We have been gathering data since Arpil 2021.
+We gathered the weather data for Tamil Nadu from [NASA Prediction Of Worldwide Energy Resources](https://power.larc.nasa.gov/).
+We have data from January 2010 until the present.
 We directly import the data into **Github** to ensure that the data is updated.
 We pre-processed the data with the help of *pandas*, a Python package, to make it suitable for modelling.
 We use *ARIMA*, a statistical analysis model, to foresee potential trends.
 For modelling, we utilise the *statsmodels* package.
 Finally, we build web apps with [**Streamlit**](https://streamlit.io/), a Python framework.

 ### How to Use This Application